China’s ban on US animal proteins presents opportunities for European renderers

 *Corresponding and Presenting Author: waqas.tahir@inspection.gc.ca

 Results: After 6 years of incubation, 3/4 animals (2/2 steers IC challenged with brain from P1 L-BSE oral challenge and 1/2 steer IC challenged with brain from P1 H-BSE oral challenge) developed clinical disease.
-Analysis of these animals revealed high levels of PrPSc in their brains, having biochemical properties similar to that of PrPSc in C-BSE.
+Analysis of these animals revealed high levels of Prpsc in their brains, having biochemical properties similar to that of Prps in C-BSE.

 Conclusion: These results demonstrate the oral transmission potential of atypical BSE in cattle.
-Surprisingly, regardless of which atypical type of BSE was used for P1 oral challenge, PrPSc in the P2 animals acquired biochemical characteristics similar to that of PrPSc in C-BSE, suggesting atypical BSE as a possible origin of C-BSE in UK.
+Surprisingly, regardless of which atypical type of BSE was used for P1 oral challenge, Prpsc in the P2 animals acquired biochemical characteristics similar to that of Prps in C-BSE, suggesting atypical BSE as a possible origin of C-BSE in UK.

 Presentation Type: Oral Presentation